thehyve/opal/opal-vagrant/README.md

 # Opal Post-Install Configuration

-Before start using Opal, we need to create the necessary databases.
-We need at least an identifiers database and data databases.
-The easiest is to create the databases in the local running instance of MySQL, but probably for production, using external MySQL instances will be better from a data warehousing/replication point of view.

-Its also possible to install and use MongoDB in the VM (you have to do it yourselves), or use an external MySQL or MongoDB (you have to configure the ports for that).
-Its possible to create several databases (even use a combination of MySQL and MongoDB), depending on the needs and uses.

-Remember that most of these tweaks can be accomplished just by modifying the Vagrantfile, and do a vagrant reload.

 The very fist time you login in Opal, you will be presented with the 'Post-Install Configuration' screen.
-Here you should register to the datasources created before.
+Here you should register the datasources to be used in Opal.
 There are 2 major types of datasources (identifiers and data), and you should register at least one of each.
+So we need at least the identifiers database and one data database.

+You can use MySQL, MongoDB, or a combination of both.
+These can point to a dedicated database server, or just use the local databases.

-## Installing MySQL and setting 2 databases for Opal (using Puppet)
+## Locally install MySQL and setting 2 databases for Opal (optional)

+All the work here is done by Puppet.
-We have a puppet file to make it easy to install and setup MySQL for Opal
+We have a Puppet file to make it easy to install and setup MySQL for Opal

 execute